floatayy/sp3_rename/README.md

 This process is not needed for headgear.
 For headgear, all you do is select the headgear first, shift-click the armature/rig, go to Pose Mode to select the head bone, and parent by Bone.

+Compatibility is broken with Splatoon 2 and Sp2 SFM models due to discrepancies caused by differing finger flexes.
+Please avoid using gloves altogether unless it's Splatoon 3 models or your self-made ones.

 Downloads to the gear models will not be provided.

 Script originally written by [piparkaq](https://twitter.com/piparkaq), side panel implementation by me.